University-of-Manitoba-Computer-Science/tools-n-techniques/book/topic09/08-practice.md

 ### Question 1

-In COMP 1002, you have successfully built your personal webpage when you learned about [Reading and Changing Permissions](../topic05/topic-4.html) of files.
+In COMP 1002, you have successfully built your personal webpage when you learned about [reading and changing permissions] of files.
 We are now going to automate a few of those processes in building (or updating) your personal webpage.
 For this, we are going to write a shell script to automate the conversion from markdown to HTML and also to change the permissions of the generated HTML file.

 1. Let us convert the file from markdown to HTML.
 Name your script as `publish_webpage`.
 The script should take the name of the markdown file as